4 min read

 Feb 21, 2025 10:27:17 AM

-After the discovery of a data breach, a secure source of communication like HIPAA compliant email can become an invaluable resource for the extensive compliance and recovery processes that follow.
-When making use of trustworthy HIPAA compliant email platforms like Paubox, the security comes with the assurance that the systems will not be intercepted by threat actors leading to further exploitation.
+After discovering a data breach, a secure source of communication like HIPAA compliant email can become an invaluable resource for the extensive compliance and recovery processes that follow.
+When using trustworthy HIPAA compliant email platforms like Paubox, the security comes with the assurance that the systems will not be intercepted by threat actors leading to further exploitation.

 The breach obligations for healthcare organizations

-HIPAA breach notification obligations are triggered when unsecured protected health information (PHI).
-According to to a U.S. Pharmacist article, “The breach notification regulations were mandated by the Health Information Technology for Economic and Clinical Health Act (HITECH), which was part of the American Recovery and Reinvestment Act of 2009 (ARRA) signed on February 17, 2009—the so-called federal stimulus bill.”
+HIPAA breach notification obligations are triggered when unsecured protected health information (PHI) is disclosed.
+According to to a U.S. Pharmacist article, “The breach notification regulations were mandated by the Health Information Technology for Economic and Clinical Health Act (HITECH), which was part of the American Recovery and Reinvestment Act of 2009 (ARRA) signed on February 17, 2009, the so-called federal stimulus bill.”
 A use of PHI considered to be impermissible or not allowed is presumed to be a breach unless the covered entity can show that there is a low probability that the PHI has been compromised, using a four factor risk assessment.

-The assessment considers the nature and extent of the PHI was actually acquired or viewed and whether any PHI was actually acquired.
-If a low probability cannot be proven, notifications must be provided without unreasonable delay and no later than 60 calendar days after the incident.
+The assessment considers the nature and extent of the PHI that was actually acquired or viewed, and whether any PHI was actually acquired.
+If a low probability cannot be proven notifications must be provided without unreasonable delay and no later than 60 calender days.
 If the breach involves unsecured PHI and affects more than 500 individuals in a state or jurisdiction, the covered entity has to notify a prominent media outlet serving that area.

 Otherwise for breaches affecting less than 500 individuals, covered entities only have to maintain a log and notify the HHS annually.
 As a result of the Omnibus Rule these requirements for breach notification extend to business associates.